yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     :alt: L7 routing entities
     :align: center
     :width: 100%
-- The blue components are created/released by the L7 router manager.
+- The blue components are created/released by L7 router manager.
 - The green components are created/released by ingress controller.
 - The red components are created/released by endpoint controller.